rvtsonev/WiP-Selenium-WebDriver/README.md

 With the current state of the framework it is fully usable.
 But keep in mind that the framework is not fully developed.
 It is still Work-in-Progress.

-## Please if you have any suggestions or you've found bad logic open a ticked inside the repository using this name format:
+## Please if you have any suggestions or you've found bad logic open a branch inside the repository using this name format:

  - [IDEA] <TICKET_NAME> for suggestions/missing implementations
  - [BUG] <TICKET_NAME> for bad logic/issues

+ ##### feel free to use simple .txt files to describe the suggestions/issue

 ## Features